 The Vehicle Code governs where and how pedestrians may walk on a roadway.
 Pedestrians may not walk on the roadway if there is an adjacent usable sidewalk or shoulder.
-ORS 814.070(1)(a).
 A sidewalk or shoulder ostensibly is not usable if it is too difficult or hazardous to walk upon.
 Examples arguably include steep or irregular surfaces, large potholes, or significant standing or moving water.